 Is medical transcription a dying field?
 This is a question some people have been asking lately.
 According to the Bureau of Labor Statistics, medical transcriptionist employment is expected to drop by 7 percent by 2030.
-However, the BLS also reports nearly 7,000 new openings are expected to be available each year.
+However, the BLS also reports that nearly 7,000 new openings are expected to be available yearly.
 This certainly indicates a continued demand for medical transcription services.
-In fact, we’re happy to report the answer to the “is medical transcription still in demand” question is a resounding yes!
+We’re happy to report the answer to the “Is medical transcription still in demand?” question is a resounding yes!
 We explain why below.

 Enjoy all the many benefits that go along with medical transcription personalized to your needs by contacting a reliable medical transcription company.
-At 360 Transcription, we provide an assortment of useful and customized services ideal for any budget and a wide range of service needs.
+At 360 Transcription, we provide various useful and customized services ideal for any budget and a wide range of service needs.
 Whether you prefer to outsource everything or only get the added support you need for what you do internally, we’re here to help.
 Contact us today to learn more.